yoichiwo7/playground/plogpy/README.md

 > TOOD: The document is under construction.
 It may contain old/wrong information.

-`plogpy` is CLI/Python module for generating pandas DataFrame or Excel report file from peformance-related logs.
+`plogpy` is Python module for generating pandas DataFrame or Excel report file from peformance-related logs.
+It also provides CLI commands to generate report files.

 # Features

-It has following features:

-- Generate excel report with data, statistics, and chart sheet.
+- Generates Excel/HTML report from log file.
-- Generate pandas DataFrame.
+- Generates pandas DataFrame from log file.
+- Option to downsample chart dataset.
+(Useful for large dataset)
-- Output as CSV/JSON.
+- Prints CSV/JSON.
 - Auto detects log type.
-(Not so smart thongh)
+(Far from smart thongh)
-- Provide CLI for generating excel report.

 # Supported Input (Log types)

-`plogpy` supports log types such as dstat and sar.
+`plogpy` supports log types such as dstat and sar log files.
-You can check all supported log types by following command.
+You can check all supported log types with `list` subcommand.

 ```bash
 # List supported log types.